19hours/sg-statutes/Acts/Property Tax Act.md

 (13) If it is proved to the satisfaction of the Comptroller that any tax has been paid in excess of the amount with which any property is properly chargeable, the owner of the property shall be entitled to have the amount so paid in excess refunded.

-(14) Every claim for such refund under subsection (13) shall be made within 6 years of such excess payment.
+(14) Every claim for such refund under subsection (13) shall be made within 5 years of such excess payment.

+[27/2010 wef 01/01/2012]

 (15) The Comptroller shall certify the amount to be refunded and shall cause payment to be made immediately.